tiberlab/tibercad/manual/Sphinx/Theory/Dsc.rst

        }
     }

-The Device section must contain the name of the mesh file ``meshfile = <name_of_the_mesh>`` .
+The Device section must contain the name of the mesh file

+  ``meshfile = <name_of_the_mesh>`` .

-For every region of the device it is specifid the material file from the database (the **TiO2mes** contains standard parameters for both TiO2 and electrolyte, so it can be used for both regions).
-For every region must be specifid if it contains TiO2, or electrolyte or both.
+For every region of the device it is specified the material file from the database (the **TiO2mes** contains standard parameters for both TiO2 and electrolyte, so it can be used for both regions).

+For every region must be specified if it contains TiO2, or electrolyte or both.
 This can be done setting two flags called ``TiO2`` and ``electrolyte`` .
 If set **true** the material is present in the region, if set **false** it is not present.
 By default they are assumed both **true** (porous region).
-In the second region of the example showed here there is electrolyte only and **TiO2 = false** is explicitly specifid.
-In case both materials are present (porous region) a porosity must be specifid (in the range between 0, TiO2 only, and 1, electrolyte only).
+In the second region of the example showed here there is electrolyte only and **TiO2 = false** is explicitly specified.
+In case both materials are present (porous region) a porosity must be specified (in the range between 0, TiO2 only, and 1, electrolyte only).
 If one material is not present the porosity is automatically set to 0 or 1.